 No matter where you go in the Cook Islands, the scenery is spectacular and the locals are welcoming.
 Just a short flight from home, you’ll find turquoise lagoons fringed by coral reefs, stunning white sand beaches, craggy volcanic peaks and dense jungles awaiting a tramp.
 As Pacific explorer James Upton said, "If you've not travelled to the Cook Islands, you will never really know what beauty is."

 A FASCINATING HISTORY.

 The Cook Islands’ rich cultural heritage is easy to feel, with music, art and cuisine a part of everyday life.
-Most resorts host ‘Island Nights’ to showcase the vibrant culture.
+Most resorts and Te Vara Nui Village host ‘Island Night Show and Dinner’ to showcase the vibrant culture and local cuisine.